cicwi/PyCorrectedEmissionCT/doc_sources/tutorial.md

-# Tutorial
+# Tutorial (basics)

-In this tutorial, we will first learn the basics of how to reconstruct projection data.
+In this tutorial, we will first learn the basics of how to reconstruct projection data with `corrct`.
-We will then introduce attenuation correction, data terms, and regularizers.
+We will then describe how to use data terms and regularizers.
-Finally, we will see the more advanced topics like guided regularization parameter selection.
+Finally, we will introduce more advanced topics like attenuation correction and guided regularization hyper-parameter selection, which will be covered in dedicated tutorials.

 ## Reconstructing projection data